Homebrew (video games): Xbox 360

 Microsoft has released a version of its proprietary Software Development Kit (SDK) for free, to would-be homebrew programmers.
 This SDK, called XNA Game Studio, is a free version of the SDK available to professional development companies and college students.
 However, to create Xbox 360 games one must pay for a premium membership to the XNA Creators Club.
 Once the games are verified, the games written with XNA Studio can be made available for 80, 240, or 400 Microsoft Points to all Xbox 360 owners (through Xbox Live).
 This allows creators of homebrew content access to their target audience of Xbox 360 owners.
 This content is available under the Indie Games section of the New Xbox Experience.

 On March 20, 2007, it was announced that a hack using the previously discovered hypervisor vulnerability in the Xbox 360 kernel versions 4532 and 4548 had been developed to allow users to run XeLL, a Linux bootloader.
 The initial hack was beyond the average user and required an Xbox serial cable to be installed and a flashed DVD Drive firmware.
 Felix Domke, the programmer behind XeLL, has since announced a live bootable Linux CD suitable for novice users, with the capabilities to be installed to the SATA hard drive of the Xbox 360.
-Despite the availability of such a distribution, the Xbox 360 still isn't considered a popular platform for homebrew development, given the dependence of the exploit on the DVD-ROM being able to load a burnt DVD game, a modified version of the game King Kong, and two older kernel revisions of the console itself.
+Despite the availability of such a distribution, the Xbox 360 still isn't considered a popular platform for homebrew development, given the dependence of the exploit on the DVD-ROM being able to load a burnt DVD game, a modified version of the game Peter Jackson's King Kong, and two older kernel revisions of the console itself.
 A group independent of Microsoft was working on the means to run homebrew code, as part of the Free60 project.

 Note: The hypervisor vulnerability in the Xbox 360 kernel versions 4532 and 4548 was addressed by Microsoft with the release of the NXE system and dashboard update in 2008.